 The RTP is a matching grant program, which means the project sponsor shares a percentage of the project cost.
-The federal share for an RTP grant is a maximum of 80%, thus requiring a minimum match of 20% from the project sponsor.
+The federal share for a RTP grant is a maximum of 80%, thus requiring a minimum match of 20% from the project sponsor.
 The sponsor's match can include in-kind contributions and donations.

 Additionally, RTP grants are reimbursement grants, which means the grants provide funding to project sponsors after expenses have been incurred.
-Project sponsors may request up to four partial reimbursement requests a year.